Adaptive estimation for some nonparametric instrumental variable models: Numerical examples

-In Figure \ref{fig:hist_nonlin500} and \ref{fig:hist_lin500} we compare the errors of both methods for the sample size $500$.
+In Figure \ref{fig:hist500} we compare the errors of both methods for the sample size $n=500$.
 Both methods produce acceptable results.
-The variance and the amount of outliers of the method with independent instrument is much smaller than for the method with the conditional mean assumption.
+The variance as well as the number of outliers observed for the method with independent instrument are significantly smaller than the variance or number of outliers of the method with the conditional mean assumption.
 The latter method produces a considerable number of outliers with the same or even larger errors than the initial guess.
-This can not be observed for the IRGNM.
+This cannot be observed for the IRGNM.
 In addition, the mean error of the IRGNM is smaller.

-Similar histograms for samples of $1000$ points are in Figures \ref{fig:hist_nonlin1000} and \ref{fig:hist_lin1000}.
-Now both methods perform well.
-The advantages of the IRGNM with less outliers and smaller variance can be observed again.
-The difference in the mean error has become smaller for the larger samples but is still obvious.
-The following tabular provides the mean and some quantiles of the errors normed by the initial error.
+Similar histograms for sample size $n=1000$ are displayed in Figures \ref{fig:hist1000}.
+Both methods perform well.
+The advantages of the IRGNM with less outliers, smaller variance and smaller mean error can be observed again.
+The following table provides the mean and some quantiles of the errors normed by the initial error.

 \begin{small}

 \end{small}